 Sheltered Housing Applicants

-In order to be eligible for our sheltered accommodation, all applicants (and members of their household) will need to meet the following criteria:
+To be eligible for our sheltered accommodation, all applicants (and members of their household) will need to meet the following criteria:

 - 55 years old or more with a proven medical need for sheltered accommodation. - 60 years or more.